dtr-org/docs.unit-e.io/reference/rpc/getreceivedbyaddress.rst

 **Type:** string, required

-The unite address for transactions.
+The Unit-e address for transactions.

 Argument #2 - minconf
 ~~~~~~~~~~~~~~~~~~~~~